vanshmistry602/university-finder/README.md

 # 🌐 University Finder

 A beautiful and modern university search app built using **pure HTML, CSS, and JavaScript**.
-It allows users to search for universities across the world by country name, leveraging the [Hipolabs Universities API](https://universities.hipolabs.com/).
+It allows users to search for universities across the world by country name, leveraging the [Hipolabs Universities API](https://github.com/Hipo/university-domains-list-api).

+### ⚠️ Note on API Usage

+This project uses the [Hipolabs Universities API](https://github.com/Hipo/university-domains-list-api), which only supports HTTP.
+To avoid Mixed Content errors in browsers, I used [corsproxy.io](https://corsproxy.io/) as a public HTTPS proxy.
+This is a temporary workaround suitable for demo/portfolio project use only, and not recommended for production applications.

 ---